niermann/holoaverage/docs/parameters.rst

 :Type: Optional
 :Format: String
 :Description: File name of empty hologram used for normalization.
 If this parameter is present in the parameter
-    files the empty hologram will be read from this file (see :ref:`sec-file_names` for format) and the parameters :ref:`param-empty_names`, :ref:`param-empty_first`, :ref:`param-empty_last`, and :ref:`param-empty_size` are
+    files the empty hologram will be read from this file (see :ref:`sec-file_pathes` for format) and the parameters :ref:`param-empty_names`, :ref:`param-empty_first`, :ref:`param-empty_last`, and :ref:`param-empty_size` are
     ignored.